Ches Crosbie: Leader of the Progressive Conservative Party of Newfoundland and Labrador

-In February 2017, Crosbie announced an exploratory candidacy for the leadership of the Progressive Conservative Party of Newfoundland and Labrador, following the resignation of leader and former Premier Paul Davis.
+In February 2017, Crosbie announced an exploratory candidacy for the leadership of the Progressive Conservative Party of Newfoundland and Labrador, following the resignation of leader and former premier Paul Davis.
 On April 28, 2018, Crosbie defeated Health Authority CEO Tony Wakeham to succeed Davis.
 The leadership convention operated under a mixed vote-points system in which a hundred points were awarded in each of 40 districts across the provinces, based on the percentage of vote each candidate won.
 The final tally was Crosbie with 2,298.92 and Wakeham with 1,701.08 points respectively.

 In August 2018, Crosbie announced his candidacy for the district of Windsor Lake following the resignation of MHA Cathy Bennett.
 On September 20, 2018, Crosbie won the race and therefore became Leader of the Opposition.

 Crosbie led the party into the 2019 provincial election with the party increasing its seat count from 7 to 15.
 The PCs finished 1% behind the Liberals in the popular vote and the Ball government was reduced to a minority.
 Crosbie was personally re-elected in Windsor Lake.

 Crosbie endorsed Peter Mackay in the 2020 Conservative Party of Canada leadership election.

 Crosbie led the party into the 2021 provincial election.
 He was personally defeated in his district of Windsor Lake; while the party lost one other seat, electing 13 MHAs.
 The Liberals under Furey won a majority government.
 On March 31, 2021, Crosbie resigned as PC leader.

 Retirement

 On February 14, 2022, it emerged that Crosbie donated $800 to the protesters in the Freedom Convoy.
 He endorsed Pierre Poilievre in the 2022 Conservative Party of Canada leadership election.
+In 2024, he said that climate change caused by humans is “bogus” during a Senate of Canada standing committee on natural resources hearing.